cmu-swdesign/cmu-swdesign.github.io/index.md

 ### Readings

 There is no single official textbook for this course.
-Instead, various readings will be assigned from academic and industry articles, book chapters, blog posts, and videos (see the schedule below).
+Instead, readings will be assigned from academic and industry articles, book chapters, blog posts, and videos (see the schedule below).

 # Class Schedule
 ### (under construction)